British responses to pogroms in the Russian Empire: Philanthropy

 There was a fear held by many British Jews that Jewish immigrants would foul the reputation of the Jewish faith in Britain.
 This led to philanthropic efforts to help the position and situation of the Jewish immigrants in England and Russia.
 At the turn of the twentieth century, British philanthropy underwent a shift from focussing on internal affairs to considering external and international events.
 This focussed particularly upon the hardships endured by Russian Jews.
 Some of the finest examples of British philanthropy originated from Anglo-Jewry, including that of Baron Maurice de Hirsch.
 Although he was not English himself, de Hirsch co-operated with much of the British Jewish elite to found the Jewish Colonisation Association (JCA) in England in 1891.

 The JCA was aided by influential Anglo-Jews and intended to improve the living standards of Jews in the Pale of Settlement as well as aid the migration of Jews to agricultural colonies in the Americas.
 A chief member of the elite involved with the JCA was Lord Rothschild, who was an important philanthropist.
 The merchant bank N M Rothschild & Sons orchestrated contributions by helping to raise money and then distributing it via their foreign branches in Russia.

 Whilst philanthropists and the government often had similar interests regarding the migration and condition of Jews, philanthropic efforts were largely conducted through extra-parliamentary bodies (such as the JCA) and were not influenced by the British government.
-This typified the Victorian idea of ‘self-help’ and 'mutual aid' by placing an emphasis on individuals, families and communities to help each other out.
+This typified the Victorian idea of self-help and 'mutual aid' by placing an emphasis on individuals, families and communities to help each other out.
 On the domestic level, philanthropy was on a much smaller scale and was focussed primarily on protecting the homeless in informal shelters.
-The Jewish Chronicle, however proclaimed that "such places encourage loafing and illness".
+The Jewish Chronicle proclaimed that "such places encourage loafing and illness".
 This complied with their agenda that protected the reputation of the British Jewry.

 Aftermath

 The pogroms had impacted on Britain in a number of ways.
 The increase in immigration provoked a media backlash against Jews leading to the Aliens Act 1905.
 The Act slowed down the immigration of Russian Jews.
 In the longer term, the Balfour Declaration continued traditional Conservative lines of an assertive British foreign policy that looked to help Jews abroad whilst maintaining that immigration should not reach pre-1905 levels.
 Britain’s interventionist foreign policy on behalf of the Jews in later years starkly contrasted with the tentative isolationism in late Victorian Britain.